Unit

 Lesson: Reflective Paper Pre-Write- 30 min

-Standard: 2.3 Write reflective compositions:
+Standard: 2.3 Write

 a.
-Explore the significance of personal experiences, events, conditions, or concerns by using rhetorical strategies (e.g., narration, description, exposition, persuasion).
+Explore the significance of personal experiences, events, conditions, or concerns by using rhetorical strategies (e.g., narration, description, exposition, persuasion). b.
+Draw comparisons between specific incidents and broader themes that illustrate the writer’s important beliefs or generalizations about life. c.
+Maintain a balance in describing individual incidents and relate those incidents to more general and abstract ideas.

-Objective: SWBAT reflect on their service learning by reviewing the requirements, reading a student sample, and filling out a graphic organizer.
-Prompt: How did the work you did impact your community?
+student sample, and filling out a graphic organizer.
+Prompt: How did the work

 Week 5: April 30th – May 4th